aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### SnapshotName

-Name of a MemoryDB Snapshot to restore from.
+The name of a snapshot from which to restore data into the new cluster.
+The snapshot status changes to restoring while the new cluster is being created.

 _Required_: No